Human–canine bond: Military

 Canines are employed worldwide in various militaries around the world where they perform a variety of jobs on land, sea, and in the air.
 In the United States of America the Army Veterinary Corps and the 341st Training Squadron provide the training and logistics for many of the handlers and canines.
 Lackland AFB has around 900 canines at any given time.
 The commander of the 341st Training Squadron, William Roberts, states their mission is "to produce a dog that patrols and detects, either narcotics or explosives".
-In the US, military working dogs are euthanized at retirement if they are deemed unfit for home life or show aggressive behaviors.
+In the past, military working dogs in the US were often euthanized after they retired, especially if they were deemed unfit for home life or showed aggressive behaviors.
+However, today, the military makes every effort to adopt out these dogs to qualified families.
+Only dogs with serious medical conditions are euthanized.

 In the UK the 1st Military Working Dog Regiment provides trained dogs and handlers to support the armed forces in various operations, comprising 299 Regular soldiers and officers with the ability to surge to a maximum capacity of 384 Military Working Dogs.

 The relationship between a soldier and his dog is often cited as deeply rooted and unshakable, with the result being that the handler and the dog can read almost imperceptible changes in each other's body language.
-In the US military the military working dog is traditionally one rank higher than his handler so that he is afforded the respect they deserve.
+In the United States military, the working dog is traditionally one rank higher than his handler so that he is afforded the respect they deserve.

 Examples of Military working dogs include: